-Basically, this is a way to give a creature 1-3 extra actions per round to help balance-out the action economy.
+This is a way to give a creature 1-3 extra actions per round to help balance out the action economy.
 This makes a creature worth 1.5-2x as much as a regular creature in terms of the action economy.

 Legendary actions are fun.
 They should have a lot of flair and be unique.
 They’re also an excellent way to add some flavor to your boss creature.